exomut/evernote-dump/README.md

 # Road Map

-- [x] Export all attachements
+- [x] Export all attachements.
-- [x] Keep the modified dates
+- [x] Keep the modified dates.
-- [x] Keep file names if desired
+- [x] Keep file names if desired.
-- [x] ~~Don't depend on fileMagic since it doesn't play nice~~ Now working correctly
+- [x] ~~Don't depend on fileMagic since it doesn't play nice~~ Now working correctly.
-- [x] Make compatible with different versions of filemagic
+- [x] Make compatible with different versions of filemagic.
-- [x] Make multilingual just for fun
+- [x] Make multilingual just for fun.
-- [ ] Export actual notes
+- [ ] Export actual notes.
+  - [ ] Add links to the images that were extracted.
-- [ ] Convert notes to mark down
+- [ ] Convert notes to mark down.
-- [ ] Make compatible with QownNotes
+- [ ] Make compatible with QownNotes.
+- [ ] Add more error check to combat human errors
+- [ ] Get rid of cleanup warning.